Inoperable or Metastatic Tumors

 Once you have been accepted for this study, the patient will

 need to have a Central Venous line (CV line or port) inserted if they do

 this done by your doctor or we would be happy to help you with this

 The treatment cycle begins with 6 hours of intravenous (IV)

-for the entire duration of your participation in this study.
-The drug, Interferon-a, interrupts the
+a day – for the entire duration of your participation in this study.
+The drug, Interferon-a, interrupts the division

 The fever-range whole-body heat treatment is performed while

 the patient is under light conscious sedation.
 With this type of sedation, you will be

 awake during the treatment but you will not be uncomfortable.
 This type of sedation method is used to